-Around 450 kilometres west of Katherine is the Bullo River Station, one of the Territory’s finest cattle properties and a true Aussie adventure experience.
-Fish for barramundi, ride horses, go quad biking or take a world-renowned helicopter tour to see the entire station from a bird’s eye view.
-The property has recently undergone a major renovation, meaning there's no better time to pay a visit.
+Around 450km west of Katherine is the Bullo River Station, one of the Territory’s finest cattle properties and a true Aussie adventure experience.
+Fish for barramundi, ride horses, go quad biking or take a world-renowned helicopter tour to see the entire station from a bird’s-eye view.

 To truly experience life in the Territory, you need to spend some time on a traditional Aussie cattle station.
 Coodardie Station Stay, run by the O’Brien family, lets you dine on home-cooked meals and observe life in the Northern Territory from up close.
 Watch and learn from the family as they run the cattle station, then wind down with some billy tea and damper on the outdoor fireplace.

 The cool, dry nights in and around Katherine make it a perfect camping location.
-Katherine’s caravan parks are some of the most comfortable in the Territory, making sure you get a good night’s rest before and after a day of exploring.
+Katherine’s caravan parks are some of the most comfortable in the Territory, so you’ll get a good night’s rest before a day of exploring.

 Just 5km west of Katherine township and nestled within 44 acres of parkland is the Katherine Holiday Park which has all you need for a short or long stay.
 Featuring a pool, spa and kiosk, the park is surrounded by national parks and bushwalking trails.

 Around 40 minutes drive from Katherine is the Leliyn/Edith Falls Campground, also situated within Nitmiluk National Park.
 Owned by the local Jawoyn Aboriginal people, the park is a true slice of camping in the Northern Territory.